 - Online Testing - Submit your assignments and final examination online and receive your results immediately

-- There are no extra or added fees for registration, course materials and/or examination
+- No extra or added fees for registration, course materials and/or examination

 - Unlimited Student Support – We are here to help you before, during and after enrollment

-- Weekly AFPA Blog - Sign up for Blog that provides the latest health & nutrition research and trends
+- Weekly AFPA Blog - Sign up for blog, which provides the latest health and nutrition research and trends

 - No Travel Necessary

-A Certified Holistic Nutritionist May Perform Any Of The Following Tasks, But Not Limited To:
+A Certified Holistic Nutritionist May Perform Any of the Following Tasks, But Are Not Limited To: